yoyo930021/flutter_compositions/docs/en/internals/design-trade-offs.md

 - Adopt team lint rules to enforce `widget<T>()` and `InjectionKey` usage.
 - Wrap legacy widgets progressively; mixing paradigms is supported but requires clear coding standards.
 - Document how and where services are provided so onboarding stays smooth.
+- Define a project structure for composables/services (e.g. `features/<name>/composables`).
+- Share hot-reload etiquette so developers know when to restart and how to order refs.

 ## Related Reading